IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_replication_find_systemid.md

 # Finding a `system_id`

-Find the storage system `system_id` parameter on your storage system in order to create a VolumeReplicationClass YAML file, enabling replication.
+Find the remote storage system `system_id` parameter on your storage system in order to create a VolumeReplicationClass YAML file, enabling replication.

 For finding the `system_id` parameter on your Spectrum Virtualize storage system, use the `lspartnership` command.